JeremiahKaren/35percent.github.io/tribeca-square.md

 ![](http://35percent.org/img/castlesquarerent.png)
 *Extract from market square [legal agreement](http://35percent.org/img/DelanceyEadon_MarketSquare_Agreement.pdf) between Delancey & the Council*

-However, in 2016 Delancey [applied](http://planbuild.southwark.gov.uk:8190/online-applications/applicationDetails.do?activeTab=summary&keyVal=_STHWR_DCAPR_9566927) to the Council to vary the s106 conditions governing the market square.
-Delancey claimed there would be _"limited viability for a market or demand for an operator"_ and its application was approved.
+However, in 2016 Delancey [applied](http://planbuild.southwark.gov.uk:8190/online-applications/applicationDetails.do?activeTab=summary&keyVal=_STHWR_DCAPR_9566927) to the Council to vary and remove the s106 conditions requiring use of the market square as a market.
+Delancey claimed there would be _"limited viability for a market or demand for an operator"_ in the short to medium term.
+The application was unquestioningly approved by Southwark and the market square has now been renamed 'Castle Square'.

 ![](/img/marketsquareviability.jpg)
 *Extract from Delancey's [application](http://planbuild.southwark.gov.uk:8190/online-applications/applicationDetails.do?activeTab=summary&keyVal=_STHWR_DCAPR_9566927) to vary market square s106 conditions*